Saichethan/TRACT/README.md

 ### Contact
-for more information regarding dataset contact [organizer](mailto:saichethanreddymiriyala@gmail.com)
+for more information regarding dataset [contact](mailto:saichethanreddymiriyala@gmail.com)

+## Acknowledgment

+We would like to thank Dr. Ambika Vishal Pawar (associate professor) and Dr. Ketan Kotecha (director) at Symbiosis Institute of Technology, Pune for their help and support.

 ## References